tfpauly/privacy-proxy/draft-private-access-tokens.md

 As examples, the Mediator could use device-specific certificates or account authentication to identify a Client.

-Mediators must enforce that clients don't change their CLIENT_ID frequently, to ensure clients can't regularily evade the per-client policy as seen by the issuer.
-Mediators MUST not allow clients to change their CLIENT_ID more than once within a policy window, or in the subsequent policy window after a previous CLIENT_ID change.
+Mediators must enforce that Clients don't change their CLIENT_ID frequently, to ensure Clients can't regularily evade the per-client policy as seen by the issuer.
+Mediators MUST NOT allow Clients to change their CLIENT_ID more than once within a policy window, or in the subsequent policy window after a previous CLIENT_ID change.
 Alternative schemes where the mediator stores the encrypted (CLIENT_ID, CLIENT_SECRET) tuple on behalf of the client are possble but not described here.